Engaging activities for stroke recovery

 Arts and crafts engage the brain as well as improves hand and eye coordination.
 Some activities include paper crafts, flower arranging, scrapbooking, or woodwork.

-Playing Jenga requires mental and physical coordination when stacking blocks and trying to keep the tower from collapsing.
+Jenga requires mental and physical coordination when stacking blocks and trying to keep the tower from collapsing.
+It sharpens balance control, spatial awareness and requires steady hand coordination, making it ideal for practicing motor skills.

-Gentle exercise or physiotherapy assists in regaining muscle and movement capacity.
-However, it is important to follow the medical teams’ advice and engage in the exercise or physiotherapy recommended by them.
+Gentle exercise and physiotherapy assists in regaining muscle and movement capacity.
+Activities like chair yoga, light stretching and tai chi can improve balance, circulation and muscle tone.
+These can be done indoors, outdoors, individually, in group settings, in person or online.
+However, it is always important to follow your medical teams’ advice and engage in the exercise or physiotherapy recommended by them.

 Knitting

-Knitting as a relaxing activity may be helpful to take your mind off of recovery.
-Moreover, there are also knitting aids available for those with limited function in their hands.
+Knitting as a repetitive, relaxing activity may be helpful to take your mind off of recovery.
+It provides a productive outlet for creativity.
+Moreover, knitting aids such as larger needles, wrist supports or looms, are available for those with limited function in their hands.

 Meditation